Round Table Charitable Trust Fund

 1. Alignment with beneficiary categories: Projects supporting elderly people, children/young people, people with disabilities, medical facilities, or families in need align with the charity's documented funding history.

-1. Track record of successful grants: Past funding has gone to established organizations (hospitals, schools, community centres) and specific projects with measurable outcomes (e.g., equipment for breast cancer unit, support for specific events).
+1. Track record of successful grants: Past funding has gone to established organisations (hospitals, schools, community centres) and specific projects with measurable outcomes (e.g., equipment for breast cancer unit, support for specific events).

 1. Realistic funding requests: Historical grants range from £2,000 to £10,000, suggesting applications should be scaled appropriately.
-The charity distributed approximately £24,000 in grants in 2016 (from total expenditure of ~£100,000), indicating individual grants typically represent a modest portion of annual giving.
+Individual grants typically represent a modest portion of annual giving.

 Key Takeaways for Grant Writers

-• Geographic restriction is absolute: Only organizations and individuals in the Kenilworth area should apply.
+• Geographic restriction is absolute: Only organisations and individuals in the Kenilworth area should apply.
 This is the charity's primary filter.

 • Provide comprehensive detail: The charity specifically requests detailed applications.
-Include clear information about your organization, the specific need, how funds will be used, beneficiaries, and measurable outcomes.
+Include clear information about your organisation, the specific need, how funds will be used, beneficiaries, and measurable outcomes.

 • Demonstrate local impact: Successful applications will show direct benefit to Kenilworth residents, particularly those in the charity's priority groups (elderly, children, disabled, families in need).

-• Volunteer-led decision making: Remember this is a volunteer-run organization of local men aged 18-45.
+• Volunteer-led decision making: Remember this is a volunteer-run organisation of local people aged 18-45.
 Applications that resonate with local community knowledge and demonstrate genuine community need will be most compelling.

 • Modest grant sizes: Based on historical data, expect grants in the £2,000-£10,000 range rather than major capital funding.
 Position your request accordingly.

-• No public listings of all recipients: While some major grants are publicized, the charity doesn't publish comprehensive grant lists, suggesting they also support smaller causes and individuals quietly.
+• No public listings of all recipients: While some major grants are publicised, the charity doesn't publish comprehensive grant lists, suggesting they also support smaller causes and individuals quietly.

 🎯 You've done the research.
 Now write an application they can't refuse.